 - Whisk together flour, baking powder, and sugar until combined.
 Make a well in the center and add oil, milk 1 tablespoon almond extract, and eggs.
 Using a sturdy wooden spoon, mix together until all ingredients are incorporated and smooth.

 - Using a small cookie scoop, scoop up a one inch ball of dough, and place on prepared cookie sheet, with 1 inch between cookies.
 Slightly flatten tops.
 Bake for 8-10 minutes in preheated oven until cookies are cooked.
 They will not brown.

 - Meanwhile, make, glaze.
-In a small mixing bowl, whisk together powdered sugar, almond extract, and 1 tablespoon of hot water until smooth.
+In a small mixing bowl, whisk together powdered sugar, almond extract, and hot water until smooth.
 Glaze should remain thick like the consistency of molasses.

 - Place a wire baking rack over a rimmed cookie sheet.
 Dip warm cookies in glaze, then set on wire rack and allow to cool.
 Dip cookies in glaze a second time then sprinkle with rainbow nonpareil sprinkles immediately, while glaze is still wet.
 Allow to set complete on rack.